More Bash features and their composability

 2. Arbitrary string of 4 characters generated in subshell via: mktemp -u XXXX

-3. First 2 characters of the current month (→ use „date“) using a bash array
+3. First 2 characters of the current month (→ use the date command) using a bash array